mozaik-association/mozaik/docs/Distribution-list-module.md

 !!! abstract "The goald of the distibution list"

     You can create a distribution list by giving a name to this list.
-The distribution list will create a list of specific contacts based on filters you created and will be used to target specific targets based on the following criteria and then send emails to these targets using the <a href=https://mozaik-association.github.io/mozaik/email-marketing tagret="_blank">the marketing email module</a>.
+The distribution list will create a list of specific contacts based on filters you created.
+It will be used to target specific targets based on the following criteria and then send emails to these targets using the <a href=https://mozaik-association.github.io/mozaik/email-marketing tagret="_blank">marketing email module</a>.

 <figure markdown>
 ![screenshot 51](img/screen51.png)